UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

-part of the syllabus quiz will be checking out the HW policies in more detail -- we will drop the lowest HW score, however there are several assignments you must submit and get above a certain grade on to pass the class -- these are installation assignments and those that are considered "prepratory" for the final project
+part of the syllabus quiz will be checking out the HW policies in more detail -- we will drop the lowest HW score, however there are several assignments you must submit and get above a certain grade on to pass the class -- these are installation assignments and those that are considered "preparatory" for the final project

 ---